Gitpabora/Data_reduction_compression/README.md

 This allows reduction of space with the newer projection.
 Each of the ellipsoid axes with maximal dispersion is choosen.

 ### The steps in PCA mathematics
-Step 1.Calculate the covariance matrix of the data step 2.Extract the eigenvectors and the eigenvalues of that matrix Step 3.
+Step1.
+Calculate the covariance matrix of the data step2.
+Extract the eigenvectors and the eigenvalues of that matrix Step3.
 Select the number of desired dimensions and filter the eigenvectors to match it, sorting them by their associated eigenvalue
-Step 4.
+Step4.
 Multiply the original space by the feature vector generated in the previous step.

 The compression ratio calculated for a experimented components : new_number_of_values in the image matrix =570*components+985*components+components